 E3D Scaffold is our latest water soluble support structure for 3d printers.
-It is an experimental material that is still in Beta testing.
+It is an new material that is has performed brilliantly in tests.

 As a support material Scaffold is distinctly superior to regular PVA, and is much easier to print.
 Scaffold prints easily, much like PLA, and forms strong clean support structures, with much improved adhesion to a range of materials including Nylon materials, and PET/Co-polyester materials such as Taulmans Nylon, PETG, ColourFabb XT and T-Glass.